metabase/metabase/docs/permissions/introduction.md

 - Permissions are granted to [groups](../people-and-groups/managing.md#groups), not people.
 - People can be in more than one group.
 - If a person is in multiple groups, they will have the _most permissive_ access granted to them across all of their groups.
-For example, if a person is in three groups, and any one of those groups has access to a database, then that person will have access to that database.
+For example, if a person is in three groups, and any one of those groups has Curate access to a collection, then that person will have curate access to that collection.

 ## What you can set permissions on